 The ITA provides an opportunity to Integrate undergraduate discovery-based learning through a service-learning activity that helps immerse biology undergraduates into the field and lab modules of the research projects conducted by the Valenzuela lab at Iowa State University.

-ITA interns learn about environmental and evolutionary genomics, field, experimental and developmental biology, herpetology, and evolutionary ecology.
+ITA interns learn about environmental and evolutionary genomics; field, experimental and developmental biology; herpetology, and evolutionary ecology.

 The ITA combines service experience with academic learning and reflection by recruiting members via ISU’s Skunk River Navy (SRN) program (which is committed to improving the quality of local aquatic environments).

-Additional ITA participants come from ISU's Program for Women in Science and Engineering (PWSE), George Washington Carver Internship Program (GWC), the program for Alliance for Graduate Education and Professoriate, or as independent interns during the summer or academic semesters.
+Additional ITA participants have come from ISU's Program for Women in Science and Engineering (PWSE), George Washington Carver Internship Program (GWC), the program for Alliance for Graduate Education and Professoriate, or as independent interns during the summer or academic semesters.